Resend OTP

-The MUDRA Loan for Startups, offered under the Pradhan Mantri Mudra Yojana (PMMY), provides financial assistance of up to ₹20 Lakhs to new entrepreneurs.
+The Mudra Loan for Startups, offered under the Pradhan Mantri Mudra Yojana (PMMY), provides financial assistance of up to ₹20 Lakhs to new entrepreneurs.
 It supports small businesses engaged in manufacturing, trading, and service sectors, including activities allied to agriculture, helping them establish and expand their ventures with ease.

 Here are some key features and benefits: